What If We All Lived Beyond 130 Years?

 Are societies crumbling as we live longer?

 When you think about it, the life of men and women lengthened so quickly in only a few decades that society hasn’t been able to adjust.
-We can see that when looking at overstrained pension schemes, economic distribution problems – but also deeper rooted social structures and social values.
+We can see that when looking at overstrained pension schemes, economic distribution problems – but also deeper-rooted social structures and social values.
 Even the idea of marriage and other social bonds might be in crisis because these constructions are slower to change than our life expectancy.
 Why wouldn’t they be?
-For example, people were told to be in a marriage and be faithful as long as they shall live for centuries.
+For example, people were told to live a married life and be faithful as long as they shall live for centuries.
 But how shall we do that if in the 19th century that was 30 years at best and now it might even mean 60?

 How could we extend our lifespan beyond 100 years of age if the effects of an aging population already strain our societies?
 If younger generations cannot sustain the social system to provide care for their elders as they are growing older and older, significant structural changes will be necessary.
 Transhumanist Zoltan Istvan agreed that if we live past 130 years, society will fundamentally change.
 We will have to contend with social welfare and retirement systems that cannot sustain themselves.